 3. Travel Insurance

-We never travel without travel insurance with World Nomads.
+We never travel without travel insurance with Safety Wing.
 We have claimed on our travel insurance more than once, claims that would have cost us A LOT out of our own pockets.
 Don’t skimp out on insurance.

-World Nomads offers incredible plans and is one of the few insurance companies that allow you to grab insurance when you are already travelling.
+Safety Wing offers incredible plans and is one of the few insurance companies that allow you to grab insurance when you are already traveling.

 What Should I Avoid In Thailand?

 To avoid getting yourself in awkward (or, at times, dangerous) situations in Thailand, here are the things you should bypass at all costs.

 1. Avoid Talking About The Late King

 The late Thai King, Bhumibol Adulyadej, is highly respected and revered in Thailand.
 So, you must avoid saying anything bad about him.